Skip to main content

 Certified Payroll Reporting

-Businesses working on government construction projects must have certified payroll in order to comply with the US Department of Labor.
+Businesses working on government construction projects must have certified payroll (CPR) in order to comply with the US Department of Labor.

 Gina Schrandt avatar